RULES OF BREVETS RANDONNEURS MONDIAUX

 Article 1 : Only the Audax Club Parisien has sanctioning worldwide authority for these events.
 The ACP registers all brevets.
 Each brevet receives a verification number.
 These are assigned chronologically based on time of receipt.
 The ACP has registered all brevets since their inception in 1921.

 Article 2 : These brevets are open to any amateur cyclist regardless of his or her cycling affiliations an covered by insurance.
+Nevertheless, restrictions may be imposed locally by the organizer to manage properly the BRM event (limitation of registrations, invitations, etc.).
 Any rider under the age of 18 must have consent of his or her parent or legal guardian.

 Any form of human-powered vehicle is acceptable.
 The only stipulation is that the vehicle must be powered solely by the rider.